 - Types of samples: Various

 Much like Butterly, the Home Tester Club is an online community of shoppers who share their experiences with new products.
-Upon signup, you’ll fill out a quick questionnaire regarding your preferences and shopping habits, then you’ll be given access to various products available for review.
+Upon sign-up, you'll fill out a quick questionnaire regarding your preferences and shopping habits, and then you'll be given access to various products available for review.

 The products Home Tester Club features range from hair and beauty products to small kitchen appliances – and you thought Costco had good deals on appliances!